jonaskay/flashover-middleman/source/2019-08-11-don-t-try-to-create-and-analyze-at-the-same-time.html.markdown

 ---

 title: Don't Try to Create and Analyze at the Same Time
-description: "Kent Beck has a metaphor of the two hats: you should either add function or refactor."
+description: "Kent Beck has a metaphor of two hats: you should either add function or refactor."
 type: article
 date: 2019-08-11
 tags: